WHY WE ARE HERE

 I told a few close confidants about my idea but considered me crazy to quit my job.

-I had built a nice customer base and was getting a ton of repeat business.
+I had built a nice customer base and earning and providing greatly for my growing family.

 I found myself consumed by fear.